1 city, 1 voting place: Kentucky braces for lines in primary

 McGrath tried to join the suit demanding more than one in-person voting location on Election Day in Louisville and other population centers, but a federal judge denied her campaign’s motion to intervene.
 McGrath also pushed to extend the deadline for requesting an absentee ballot.

-For voters unable to get absentee ballots, “you are forced to now stand in line in the one polling location in the middle of a pandemic,” McGrath said.
+For voters unable to get an absentee ballot, “you are forced to now stand in line in the one polling location in the middle of a pandemic,” McGrath said.
 “If you’re 82 years old, are you going to do that?”

 In Lexington, the state’s second-largest city, the voting location is at the University of Kentucky’s football stadium.